tommykindle/Labs-Sprint-Challenge-1.1-Product-Vision/README.md

 We have allocated time on your schedule to ensure that you get this done at the end of each sprint.

 - For Full Time Students: Please submit your work on this journal entry before 12pm PST every Friday.
-- For Part Time Students: Please submit your work on this journal entry before the end of your 2nd '5th' day.
+- For Part Time Students: Please submit your work on this journal entry before the end of your B-Week Thursday class period.

 ## Template: Decision Defense